 After nearly a decade of planning and debate, the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) issued new lease accounting standards in the first quarter of 2016.
 In general, the changes take effect in 2019 for public companies and 2021 for private companies and non-profits.

 The new standards are designed to bring additional transparency to financial reporting by requiring organizations with leased assets to recognize the rights and obligations of those leases on the balance sheet.
 Since the reporting of operating leases is a rather substantial change from current GAAP principles, these changes will require modifications to your organization’s financial reporting.
 This applies to land, buildings, assets and equipment where the lease is over a year in length.
-Purpose-built software will pave the way for organizations to ensure departmental collaboration and compliance for IFRS 16 and ASC 842.
+Purpose-built software will pave the way for organizations to ensure departmental collaboration and compliance for ASC 842.

 The new standards will require both capital leases and operating leases to be recognized on the balance sheet.
 Now is the time to identify all multi-year leases and make sure your company has a system in place to track operating leases and any modifications that need to be made prior to the effective date.